-Plaintiff John Doe was one of these individuals “boarded” without any due process.
-His boarding began on November 5, 2018 at Southern New Hampshire Medical Center.
-Under New Hampshire law, he should have received a hearing by November 8, 2018, at which time a Circuit Court judge would have determined whether there was probable cause to believe that he was in such a mental condition as a result of mental illness to pose a likelihood of danger to himself or others.
-However, no such hearing had been provided by the time of the lawsuit.
+Plaintiffs John Doe, Charles Coe, Jane Roe, and Scott Johnstone were among those individuals “boarded” without any due process.
+Under New Hampshire law, they should have received a hearing within three days of their involuntary detention in the hospital emergency room, at which time a Circuit Court judge would have determined whether there was probable cause to believe that they were a danger to themselves or others.
+However, no such timely hearings were provided.

 People who present in hospital emergency departments because of a mental health crisis should not be deprived of their liberty without due process.
 They are entitled to a prompt hearing regardless of the fact that they are confined in an emergency room rather than the state hospital.
 Providing hearings for people boarded in emergency rooms because of a mental health crisis will ensure that only those who are truly dangerous to themselves or others remain confined.